 Do some simple checks to make sure your run is secure, so that predators looking for food when it's hard to come by anywhere else are not successful in getting a chicken dinner.

 Chickens love to rootle amongst leaves.
-They find all kinds of goodies: worms, insects, even frogs...
+They find all kinds of goodies in there: worms, insects, even frogs...

 They're great for keeping your flock occupied on days when there's not much else to forage for.